 Yes.
 With tears streaming down my face… YES!!

 So please, after reading this blog, if your heart is stirring, PRAY.
-Pray that God would give you courage to say yes.
-And if you’re not Isaiah’s future mama and your reading this, PLEASE SHARE and tell all your friends to SHARE.
+Pray that God would give you the courage to say yes.
+And if you’re not Isaiah’s future mama and you’re reading this, PLEASE SHARE and tell all your friends to SHARE.

 Will you join me in fighting for this joyful soul?